danielatdattrixdotcom/pyapitest/README.rst

 pyapitest
 =======================

-Simple Python HTTP API testing
+Test HTTP APIs using plain configuration in JSON